MonteShaffer/cropMe/README.md

 ## Update

 See http://cropMe.mshaffer.com/ for example, demos, and details.
+The website-demo.zip file has all of the files for the demo (including font-awesome and php backend examples of ajax crop, crop-resize, crop-rotate).

 1. A client-side cropping tool should prepare cropping images
 	- The tool should enable the user to manipulate an original image